intel/QAT_Engine/README.md

 Due to the nature of the Intel&reg; QAT OpenSSL\* Engine being a dynamic engine it can only be used with shared library builds of OpenSSL\*.

-Note: The OpenSSL\* 1.1.0 and 1.1.1 baselines build as a shared library by default now so there is no longer any need to specify the `shared` option when running `./config`.

 Note: It is not recommended to install the accelerated version of OpenSSL\* as your default system library.
 If you do, you may find that acceleration is used